Skip to main content

 2

-Fallback positions (optional, can have several)
+Fallback position (optional, and you can have several)

 • Weekly working time does not exceed 45 hours, with above-market overtime compensation.